 How much will my legal case cost?

-There are so many variables that determine the cost of your legal case.
+There are so many variables that determine the total cost of your legal case.
 Family law attorneys cannot charge contingency fees where the lawyer takes a percentage of the money you "win" in your case.
 Instead, most family law attorneys bill for the time spent on your case and require you to pay a "retainer" fee to get started.
 You will be required to sign a fee agreement before the attorney can represent you.

 The retainer is an advance payment for the costs and fees that will be incurred in your case.
 A retainer is not a flat fee and it is not a promise of the total cost for your case.
 As work is done on your case, funds are withdrawn from the retainer to pay for the work.
 You will receive a monthly bill that shows how much of the retainer has been used.

 The level of conflict between the parties, more than any other factor, determines how much a case will cost.
 As a client, you can keep your costs down by keeping conflict with the opposing party at a manageable level.
 Part of our job is helping our clients pick their battles wisely.
 Not every irritating thing your soon-to-be ex-spouse does is worth fighting about in court.

 For more information, call our office to set up an appointment.